 Armed with these tips, you’re ready to lay a strong foundation for a successful dropshipping business.
 But these pointers aren’t enough: you also need the right mix of sales channels and platforms.

 The sales channels you choose can make or break your dropshipping endeavor, even if you’re an established wholesaler branching out into dropshipping.

-This setup makes their logistics significantly simpler.
-Zijlstra added a dropshipping option to their e-commerce platform to complement their standard and rush shipping services, and their web store was ready.
+This setup makes its logistics significantly simpler.
+Zijlstra added a dropshipping option to its e-commerce platform to complement their standard and rush shipping services, and their web store was ready.

-The integration with their Microsoft Dynamics AX system also makes it easy for Zijlstra to share real-time inventory levels with their clients.
-This helps them prevent unpleasant surprises when placing orders: great for them, the supplier and the end user.
+The integration with their Microsoft Dynamics AX ERP system also makes it easy for Zijlstra to share real-time inventory levels with their clients.
+This helps them prevent unpleasant surprises when placing orders: great for them, the supplier, and the end-user.